-Instant Approval Doesn’t Always Mean Cash Now
+Instant Decision Doesn’t Always Mean Cash Now

 Instant approval isn’t always good

 For anyone looking for cash now, credit cards aren’t always the best ways to find it.
-Almost everyone has been online only to have that “Instant Approval” flash across the screen.
+Almost everyone has been online only to have that “Instant Decision” flash across the screen.
 The credit card company advertises a special in which they will extend credit to anyone who needs it.
 They claim that it is a great way to have emergency access to money if needed.
 But is it really the great deal that companies claim it is?

 Point reductions hurt credit

-Part of the problem with instant approval is that once a consumer is in the system, the company begins reporting immediately.
+Part of the problem with instant decision is that once a consumer is in the system, the company begins reporting immediately.
 The company lists an inquiry on the credit report and that can pull a consumer’s score down.
 Closing the account won’t get rid of the inquiry so anytime a consumer enters their information into the website, they can expect credit companies to know it.
 The score reduction for the inquiry will be permanent and can last for up to a year, even though the inquiry will stay on the report for up to two years.
 Any inquiry can lower a credit score by five points, according to FICO.
 Consumers should be careful with filling out applications because they can cost valuable credit score points.

 How to be safe